ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 </div>
 <br/>

-There are many many more mask designs online.
+There are many, many more mask designs online.
-You can always design a custom mask or look on thingiverse or any other 3D modelling site for designs from other people, the community is very large and very engaged when it comes to prototyping.
+You can always design a custom mask or look on [thingiverse](https://www.thingiverse.com/){:target="_blank"} or any other 3D modelling site for designs from other people.
+The community is very large and very engaged when it comes to prototyping.
 A lot of trial and error is involved before getting a mask design right, and even when printing before the print is just right so it can be worn.
 Printing with different materials like TPU can also be tricky and time consuming to get right, in the section below I talk a bit more about what TPU is and why it's harder to print with.